Maroon Bells & Maroon Lake

 Reservations are required this year to visit the Maroon Bells Recreational Area by personal vehicle or shuttle.
 When buses are not in operation, vehicle reservations are still required to access the Maroon Bells Scenic Area.

 More information or Reservations

-The Maroon Bells is a stunningly beautiful place well worth experiencing.
-During the summer, the Maroon Bells Recreational Area is available between 7 a.m. and 5 p.m. by bus tour only and cars will only be permitted before 7:00 a.m. or after 5:00 p.m. subject to parking availability.
+The Maroon Bells are stunningly beautiful, well worth experiencing.
+Vehicle access begins June 8 and the shuttle system from Aspen Highlands begins June 28, at which point vehicle traffic is prohibited between 8:00 a.m. and 5:00 p.m.
 The road is closed for cars in the winter months, but walking and cross country skiing can be excellent alternatives.
 Snowmobile tours from T Lazy Seven Ranch are also available.
 There are no vending machines or restaurants at the Bells so be sure to bring what you need.
 Many Aspen restaurants offer a box lunch with advance notice.

 Getting to Aspen Highlands To go to the Bells between 8:00 a.m. and 5:00 p.m. either drive to Aspen Highlands parking lot or catch the RFTA Castle/Maroon from Main Street, the bus stop is just one block east from the Tyrolean Lodge.
 The bus from town runs every 20 minutes starting at 8:02 a.m.
 The Tyrolean Lodge to Aspen Highlands is a short 7 minute drive.

 Maroon Bells Bus Tour Bus shuttles depart from Aspen Highlands Ski Area.
 The reservations includes park entry, bus ride and, depending on the driver, some interesting narrative on the eight mile ride up to the Bells.
 The buses run about every 20-30 minutes and the last bus down is 5:00 p.m., so don’t miss it!